 The theoretical motivation for target space, in that using targets should be able to untangle the cascades of changes caused during training, with a beneficial outcome, appears to be feasible.
-Hence target space aims to directly address the recognised "exploding-gradients" problem which exists in deep learning.
+Hence target space aims to directly address the recognised "explodinggradients" problem which exists in deep learning.

-Regarding a hypothetical future of neural networks being able to produce simple programs similar to those formed by human programmers, we hypothesise that whenever a neural network gets to a really interesting point of training, then the neural activations will often all be very close to their firing thresholds, and the exploding-gradients problem becomes really significant in progressing training any further.
+Regarding a hypothetical future of neural networks being able to produce simple programs similar to those formed by human programmers, we hypothesise that whenever a neural network gets to a really interesting point of training, then the neural activations will often all be very close to their firing thresholds, and the exploding-gradients problem becomes really significant in blocking further learning.
 For example if the neural network training process had somehow successfully managed to build a series of interlocking XOR gates, which were almost all working well together so as to implement a conventional computer program out of those logic gates, then the scrambling of behaviour from any potential infinitesimal weight change will always make learning destabilise in weight space.
 The target-space approach is designed to be helpful in these circumstances, and would seem to have more chance of making further progress than a simple weight-space search would.

 Our experimental results with recurrent neural networks over long time sequences combined with data-processing outperform the equivalent LSTM networks.
 Hence it seems that in those problems at least, the exploding-gradients problem is more significant than vanishing gradients; at least when Adam is allowed to accelerate the small gradients in target space.
-This is particularly paradoxical when it is noted that the objective of the target-space cascade untangling is to dampen down learning gradients even more, thus amplifying the vanishing-gradients problem.
+This is particularly paradoxical when it is noted that the objective of the targetspace cascade untangling is to dampen down learning gradients even more, thus amplifying the vanishing-gradients problem.

 Many significant deep-learning innovations exist in prior published work.
 These include the closely-related method of batch normalisation, plus modern activation functions, optimisers, and weight-initialisation techniques.
 Many of these are more computationally efficient than target space, but are maybe slightly less effective; and some can be combined with target space.
-Sophisticated neural architectures, such as LSTM, CNNs, and more recently, attention models, Differentiable Neural Computers and Neural Turing Machines
+Sophisticated neural architectures, such as LSTM, CNNs, and more recently, attention models, Differentiable Neural Computers and Neural Turing Machines (Graves et al., 2014, 2016), exist, which all add to neural-network functionality, and which could all in-principle be trained in target space.
+So in final conclusion, the target-space method seems to be a powerful additional tool which has tremendous potential for the enhancement of deep learning.